Duke of Edinburgh's Award

 What about the expedition section?

-We anticipate running an expedition for this cohort in September 2022.
-From September 2021 we will be doing after school training and preparation.
-If we find ourselves still subject to restrictions then DofE have introduced several rule changes for groups whose activities are restricted by the current circumstances:
+We anticipate running an expedition for the current Year 9 cohort in September/October 2022.
+From April 2022 we will be doing after school training and preparation.

 Potential additional costs